franciscocgue/my-journey/README.md

 #### <i>Debugging</i>

-Todays learnings are as short and nice.
+Todays learnings are as short as nice.
 And they are very short.
 A few weeks ago I deciding if buying a book whose title I do not remember, but it was something like <i>How to program </i>less <i>bad</i>.
 Ate the beginning there was a set of questions, aiming for the reader to realize if the book was needed or not.
 One of the questions was "How do you debug?".
 There where three possible anwers:

 <ul>
 <li>Who needs debugging anyway, the user will just inform about the bugs</li>